mevonuk/learn2slither/README.md

 ### Training versus exploitation

-To balance between exploration and exploitation, the $\epsilon$-greedy policy is used.
+To balance between exploration and exploitation, the epsilon-greedy policy is used.
 With probability $1-\epsilon$, the agent picks the action with the highest Q-value, exploiting the information in the Q-table, using current knowledge to maximize the rewards.
 With probability $\epsilon$, the agent chooses a random action to explore new possibilities.

 Learned models can be imported and exported and are independent of board size.